-I had the privilege of attending the Blogger Preview of Busch Gardens Williamsburg Christmastown last friday, opening night.
+I had the privilege of attending the Blogger Preview of Busch Gardens Williamsburg Christmastown last Friday, opening night.
 While I was provided tickets to facilitate this review about family friendly holiday activities, all the opinions expressed are 100% my own.
+Amazing Family Holiday Activities Near Richmond Virginia.

 This summer was the first time we made a trip to Busch Gardens Williamsburg since living in Richmond for 14 years.
 As projected in my previous post, you can see just how beautiful this amusement park is.
 You often don’t even feel like you are in an amusement park at all but a botanical garden.
 So without all the beautiful summer flowers and green grass what would Busch Gardens look like during their family friendly Holiday Activities at Christmastown?